bcamarneiro/macfromip/README.md

 ##Description
 *   Nodejs script;
 *   Gets a MAC address from a LAN IP address;
-*   Only works on linux and win32 platforms;
+*   Only works on linux, OSX and win32 platforms;

 ##TODO List:
 *   Write a better README;